 Keep these in mind as we go through the top picks.

 You can upload a document, paste in your notes, or enter a topic, and Kvistly's AI quiz generator will build a full quiz in seconds.
+When we tested this with a standard set of study notes, the quiz was ready in under 30 seconds with no editing needed.

 What really sets it apart is the risk mechanics feature.
 Players bet on their own confidence when answering, which pushes active thinking, not just guessing.
 This makes it a stronger learning tool, not just a fun one.